 Compare insurance rates for popular sedans and find cheap insurance for your new car.

 When someone says "car," you most likely picture a sedan.
 Sedans are straightforward and efficient 'A to B' vehicles that do exactly what you need — nothing more, nothing less.
-In terms of cost of ownership and insurance, sedans are often less expensive than SUVs and luxury cars.
-Let’s look at insurance rates for popular models, so you can make an educated sedan shopping decision.
+Sedans are often less expensive to insure than SUVs and luxury cars.
+Let’s look at insurance rates for popular models, so you can make an educated shopping decision.

 Although sedans tend to cost less to insure than do trucks and hybrids, you might overpay if your driving record and profile don't fit your current company's policies.
 It’s important to consider multiple companies when shopping for car insurance.
 Find the make and model of your prospective new sedan below to see which companies are the cheapest.

-An American-built car, the Chevy Cruze is not only the cheapest of popular sedans to buy, but also to insure.
-With a list price of $16,975 and an average annual premium of $1,372, the Chevy Cruze is more than $3,000 cheaper to buy — and nearly $100 cheaper to insure — than the sedan group average.
+An American-built car, the Chevy Cruze is not only affordable to buy, but also to insure.
+With a list price of $16,975 and an average annual insurance premium of $1,372, the Chevy Cruze is more than $3,000 cheaper to buy — and nearly $100 cheaper to insure — than the average sedan.
 If you’re considering a Chevrolet Cruze, start your search for car insurance with Farmers and Allstate.

 The Honda Accord is moderately priced, compared to similar sedans.
-Although the Accord costs $2,000 less than the group average to purchase, it’s only $32 cheaper per year to insure.
-This vehicle will set you back $18,640 initially and an average of $710 per standard 6-month insurance policy.
+Although the Accord costs $2,000 less than the average sedan to purchase, it’s only $32 cheaper per year to insure.
+This vehicle will set you back $18,640 initially and an average of $710 per standard six-month insurance policy.
 Farmers and Allstate are the cheapest options to insure a Honda Accord.

 After the Toyota Camry, the Ford Fusion is the most expensive sedan to buy.
-With a list price of $22,750, the Fusion costs $2,416 more to buy than the group average of our selected sedans.
+With a list price of $22,750, the Fusion costs $2,416 more to buy than an average sedan.
 But in terms of insurance, it’s near the middle of the pack.
 On average, a Ford Fusion will set you back $1,444 each year to insure.
-But by selecting Farmers, you can cut this average by $116 annually.
+But by selecting Farmers, you can cut this average by $116 per year.